British Virgin Islands | Classic

 4.5NM from Fat Hog Bay Hdg.
 138 deg.
 Mag

 About Cooper: There is fabulous snorkeling south at Cistern Point (mooring lines for dinghy only) and on the northern reef.
-The restaurant is very nice.
+The restaurant is very nice, and the renovated bar area always a great ambiance.
 There are mooring balls there.
 We strongly suggest you do NOT try to anchor at Cooper.
 The holdings are not good at all and it can become a dangerous anchorage.
 I've seen many boats there drag in the middle of the night.
 Not your idea of fun!
 So show up early to make sure balls are available.
-If you estimate your arrival after 1530, just forget it, they all will be taken.
+If you estimate your arrival after 1530 in high season, just forget it, they all will be taken.

 Day 2: Marina Cay, a pretty anchorage off Scrub Island.